 Imagine this: You’ve had your child evaluated and there’s an

-504 plan in place.
+in place.
 The team worked hard to find the right

 It’s not uncommon for kids to refuse to use accommodations, and there are many reasons why.
 Read on to learn some common reasons.